Washington University in St. Louis

 PROJECT OVERVIEW:

-FLARE Center Project 3 is advancing next-generation vaccines for Chikungunya virus (CHIKV) and Venezuelan Equine Encephalitis virus (VEEV), two alphaviruses that pose significant global health risks.
+FLARE Center Project 3 is advancing next-generation vaccines for Chikungunya virus (CHIKV) and Venezuelan Equine Encephalitis virus (VEEV), alphaviruses that pose significant health risks in the Americas.
 By leveraging structural conservation among alphaviruses and targeting key epitopes on the E1/E2 glycoprotein complex, the project employs a "plug-and-play" approach to develop adaptable immunogen and vaccine platforms.
-Collaborating with industry partner Moderna and the FLARE Center's cores, the project integrates innovative nanoparticle and mRNA technologies to create safe, effective vaccines.
-These efforts aim to deliver broad protection against alphaviruses, strengthening preparedness for future outbreaks
+Collaborating with the FLARE Center's cores, the project integrates innovative nanoparticle technologies to create safe, effective vaccines.
+These efforts aim to deliver broad protection against alphaviruses.

 LEAD ORGANIZATION/INSTITUTION: